Clinical evaluation report (CER) for medical devices Overview

-Clinical evaluation report writing includes, the assessment and analysis of clinical data pertaining to a Medical Device, to verify its clinical safety and performance.
-The clinical evaluation of medical devices is based on comprehensive analysis of pre- and post-market clinical data relevant to the intended use.
+Clinical evaluation report writing includes the assessment and analysis of clinical data pertaining to a Medical Device to verify its clinical safety and performance.
+The clinical evaluation of medical devices is based on the comprehensive analysis of pre- and post-market clinical data relevant to the intended use.
 The Clinical Evaluation Report includes data specific to the device, as well as any data relating to devices claimed as equivalent by the manufacturer.

 The Clinical Evaluation Report must be updated every year.
-In case the device is marketed for significant period and is well established to be safe with no significant risk, the Clinical Evaluation Report can be updated in every 2-5 years.
-Any design changes made to the device design, any new information from PMS data could trigger an update of the CER Report.
+In case the device is marketed for a significant period and is well established to be safe with no significant risk, the Clinical Evaluation Report can be updated every 2-5 years.
+Any design changes made to the device design and any new information from PMS data could trigger an update of the CER Report.

 - Scientific literature currently available; and/or

 - Whether demonstration of conformity with essential requirements based on clinical data is not deemed appropriate.